amrvac/amrvac/doc/commandline.md

     mpirun -np 4 ./amrvac -i file1.par file2.par

 Note that settings from later par files override earlier ones.
+There is one exception to this: `base_filename`, for which the values are concatenated.
 Par files do not need to contain all the namelists (see @ref par.md).

 ## Resume a previous simulation (which has not finished yet)